How Birth Order Impacts Your Personality

 Personality Isn’t Always Clear-Cut

-Do you feel like these descriptions don’t exactly have you pegged?
+Do you feel like these descriptions don’t exactly describe your personality?
 You are not alone.
-In fact, Alfred Adler, the first researcher to identify the significance of birth order, and his successors also talked about the concept of psychological birth order.
+In fact, Alfred Adler, the first researcher to identify the significance of birth order (birth order theory), and his successors also talked about the concept of psychological birth order.
 They said it is not just the number (where you are in the numerical birth order) that matters but also the way that the child interprets it.
 In fact, it is believed that it is possible to identify with more than one birth order category, after all every firstborn child has been the oldest at one point, and middle children were once the youngest.
 The gap in years between children can also have an impact!
 Many experts agree that five or more years between kids act as a reset button.
 What about twins?
 Experts say that these rules don’t apply as twins get a special focus from parents.

 Think of this as a fun exercise!
-Just as it is with any experience that you go through in life, it is your interpretation of how you experience things that matters.
+Just as it is with any experience that you go through in life, it is your interpretation of how you experience things that matter.
 If you were a middle child and you felt that you had your parents’ undivided attention and never had to compete with your siblings, then that was your experience and that is great!
-Learning more about birth order and the effect on our personalities can be helpful for parents to see how they may, unknowingly, be influencing their children.
-As an adult, it is also interesting learn more about where some of your personality traits might stem from!
+Learning more about birth order and how it can affect personality traits can be helpful for parents to see how they may, unknowingly, be influencing their children.
+As an adult, it is also interesting to learn more about where some of your personality traits might stem from and could be helpful with your mental health!

-Want to learn more about earning your psychology degree with Johnson & Wales University?
-For more information, complete the Request Info form or call 855-JWU-1881.
+Ready to learn more about psychology?
+Earn your bachelor’s degree in psychology online with Johnson & Wales University!
+For more information, complete the Request Info form, email [email protected], or call 855-JWU-1881.